JJAWESOM234/Team13-Academic-Assessment-Assistant/SurveyJS/README.md

 **Release Notes**
 - All four program forms are available
 - Ability to add and remove Student Learning Outcome (SLO) elements is available
-- Dynamic SLOs are partially implemented
+- Dynamic SLOs are implemented
 - Each SLO can be assigned multiple measures using dropdown elements
-- Puppeteer test for cases 1 and 3 implemented; Qunit tests in progress

 # Getting Started with Create React App [Auto-Generated]